 6. Seek Understanding, not just Good Feelings.
 The nature of the world experience seems to be duality: good/bad, love/hate, attraction/aversion, fear/accept, up/down, light/dark, pleasure/pain, contract/expand.
 What you are is beyond all those, in reality.
 It’s the mind that makes ten thousand things, when there is only One thing (which isn’t a thing, it is you, the ultimate perceiver).
 Understanding will help set you free.
 Nothing wrong with good feelings, and a felt intuition can sometimes be a guide, but what you are is as free as a bird, yet unchanging, freedom itself.
 You don’t need thoughts or feelings to Be.
 Finding yourself means finding what it eternal now.
 But don’t look too hard.
 Be gentle and loving with yourself, kind to all.
 Have no goal other than to see clearly, and know Love is hiding right behind appearances.

 7. There are no others.
 Realizing this fact, and reminding oneself of it, can be a major watershed, if you are fortunate to be graced with this understanding.
 For any experience with supposed others, or people, whatever seeming other person shows up in your experience, know that it’s literally You, consciousness, an appearance of yourself.
 That homeless man you want to ignore?
 You created him, it’s you.
 What response from the heart, beneath the automatic, old learned reactions of fear and judgement (simply don’t hold on and they will drop away), are at a deeper level: compassion?
 Action?
 That yelling CEO or politician, that is you.
 You are experiencing it, a free choice of consciousness.
 There is no blame, criticism, only understanding: do you really want to judge, criticize, blame yourself?
 That wouldn’t feel too good.
-So stop it if you want.
-Unless you like punishing yourself.
+So stop it if you want (unless you enjoy punishing yourself!)

 * EsotEric: meaning, I don’t start from phenomenon (outward appearances an assumed knowledge of objects) and try to manipulate things, such as the mind or body.
 I start from facts: the inherent substratum of reality and unity that is not visible or so obvious to the ordinary or normal mind, as it is commonly conditioned by culture.